thebearwithabite/Calibration-Vector/JUDGEMENT_PROTOCOL_SETUP_Version2.md

 ### 1. Project Folder

-- Name it something descriptive, e.g., `judgement-protocol-experiment`
+- Name it something descriptive, e.g., `judgement-protocol-chamber`
 - Place this file and all related scripts inside.

 ### 2. System Prompt Configuration